lfwa/datadynamics/docs/tutorials/graph_collector_tutorial.md

 ## Defining a Graph

-In Datacollect, graphs should be encoded as a weighted (directed or undirected) graph using the [NetworkX](https://networkx.org/) library.
+In datadynamics, graphs should be encoded as a weighted (directed or undirected) graph using the [NetworkX](https://networkx.org/) library.
 Each node in the graph represents a location that the agents can occupy, and each edge represents a connection between two locations.
 The weight of an edge represents the cost (negated reward) of traversing it.